mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 when exposed to heat, such as that inevitably given off by an ATV.
 Deep crevasses are also possible, where the rock has been split by explosive sublimation in the past.
-This occurs when a deposit of frozen gas is exposed to heat, such as that from the system’s star.
+This occurs when a deposit of frozen gas is exposed to heat, such as that from the system's star.
-Dinom’s orientation towards the star is gradually changing so this occurs at regular but very infrequent intervals.
+Dinom's orientation towards the star is gradually changing so this occurs at regular but very infrequent intervals.

 The bright face is, if anything, more dangerous.
 However, the